department-of-veterans-affairs/lighthouse-charon/README.md

 ## Invoking RPCs

-Clients will invoke the Vistalink API by posting a request.
+Clients will invoke the Charon API by posting a request.
 Requests contain three pieces of
 information:

-- **The VistA credentials.** The Vistalink API does not provide credentials, each application must provide their own.
+- **The VistA credentials.** The Charon API does not provide credentials, each application must provide their own.
-- **The target vistas.** The Vistalink API allows clients to interact with VistA instances by name.
+- **The target vistas.** The Charon API allows clients to interact with VistA instances by name.
   Details such as host, port, division IEN, and network connectivity are handled by the API.
 - **The RPC details.** Clients must provide the RPC name, context, and any parameters.
 RPC details support macros for performing common, but complex tasks, such as substituting an ICN with vista site specific DNF value.
 See [Macros](macros.md)

-Applications will invoke the Vistalink API to gather data for a particular patient.
-In turn, the Vistalink API will access data from MPI to determine which VistA instances are likely to contain meaningful data for the patient.
+Applications will invoke the Charon API to gather data for a particular patient.
+In turn, the Charon API will access data from MPI to determine which VistA instances are likely to contain meaningful data for the patient.

 ![typical-use-case](src/plantuml/typical-use-case.png)